THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 Hosea is saying that two thousand years will pass until Israel’s people repent of

-The Hosea 6:1-3 prophecy tells us that Jesus will return 2000 years after his death,
+The Hosea 6:1-3 prophecy means that Jesus will return 2000 years after his death

 and that the resurrection of the dead comes at the start of the 3rd millennial day.

 Psalm 72 has the Messianic age in view, likening Messiah’s reign to showers

 of rain that water the earth bringing an abundance of peace and righteousness.

 May he be like rain that falls on the mown grass, like showers